Become a Foster Parent

 Opening Your Heart & Home to a Foster Child

-Every day in our own communities, children must be removed from their homes due to an unsafe situation and are placed in foster care.
-The goal of foster care is to provide a temporary, safe, caring environment for children while their parents get help addressing their situation.
-The ideal outcome of foster care is for the children to be reunited with their parents.
+Every day in our own communities, children are removed from their homes due to an unsafe situation and are placed in foster care.
+The goal of foster care is to provide a nurturing support system for the family and a gateway to reunification.
+The ideal outcome of foster care is for children to be reunited with their parents.

-Foster children are from every age, background, culture and circumstance.
-Foster parents are also of diverse backgrounds and cultures and may be married, single, divorced, in committed partnerships, with or without children of their own, empty nesters, or grandparents.
+Foster parents are also of diverse backgrounds, races, and cultures and may be married, single, divorced, in committed partnerships, with or without children of their own, empty nesters or grandparents.

 All applicants must be: